Varol Tasar

-Varol Salman Tasar (Taşar; born 4 October 1996) is a German professional footballer who plays as a forward for the Swiss club Aarau on loan from Luzern.
+Varol Salman Tasar (Taşar; born 4 October 1996) is a German professional footballer who plays as a forward for the Swiss club Yverdon-Sport.

 Career

 Tasar made his senior debut in the Swiss Promotion League for Old Boys in 2015 before appearing in the 2.
 Liga Interregional with Klingnau the following season.
 After a successful season with Aarau in the Swiss Challenge League, Tasar signed a precontract with Servette on 13 February 2019.

 On 7 October 2020, he moved to Luzern.
 For the 2020–21 season, the move was on the loan basis, followed by a permanent three-year contract thereafter.

 On 26 August 2022, Tasar returned to Aarau on a season-long loan.
+On 19 July 2023, he was loaned to Yverdon-Sport.

 Personal life

 Born in Germany, Tasar is of Turkish descent.